CatsDeservePets/editable-finder-pathbar/README.md

 ## Installation

-This script can be run as service by utilising the support for running apple scripts inside Siri Shortcuts or Automator.
+This script can be run as a service by utilising the support for running apple scripts inside Siri Shortcuts or Automator.

-Siri Shortcuts can be assigned to a Keyboard shortcut right from inside the Shortcuts app.
+Siri Shortcuts can be assigned to a keyboard shortcut right from inside the Shortcuts app.
 Services created by Automator can be assigned to a keyboard shortcut under ``Settings/Keyboard/Keyboard Shortucts/Services``.
 **Tip:** In order to use the original keyboard shortcut (⇧⌘G) you need to remap the Finder shortcut under ``Settings/Keyboard/App Shortucts/`` to a different shortcut (the menu title syntax looks like this: ``Go->Go to Folder...``).